Enharmonic scale: Unfamiliar, variable-size quarter tones

 More broadly, an enharmonic scale is a scale in which (using standard notation) there is no exact equivalence between a sharpened note and the flattened note it is enharmonically related to, such as in the quarter tone scale.
-As an example, F♯ and G♭ are equivalent in a chromatic scale (the same sound is spelled differently), but they are different sounds in an enharmonic scale.
-See: musical tuning.
+As an example, F♯ and G♭ are equivalent in a chromatic scale (the same sound is spelled differently), but they are different sounds in an enharmonic scale (as well as nearly every known musical tuning except for the modern 12-tone E.T. scale).
+(See: musical tuning for a more complete introduction to the many non-12-tone E.T. tuning systems.)

-Musical keyboards which distinguish between enharmonic notes are called by some modern scholars enharmonic keyboards.
+Musical keyboards which distinguish between enharmonic notes are called by some modern scholars enharmonic keyboards, and more generically microtonal keyboards.
 (The enharmonic genus, a tetrachord with roots in early Greek music, is only loosely related to enharmonic scales.)